 “The judge did not say American’s claims were valid,” St. Pierre said then, “only that American had made allegations sufficient to meet the minimal pleading requirements of federal court.”

 Yetter told jurors today that Sabre had carried out an aggressive campaign against the airline once the carrier began rolling out its own booking service.
 He showed the jury e-mails from Sabre executives in which they discussed how they would “hurt” and “cripple” the carrier.

-The reservation service contacted travel agencies and longtime American corporate clients, including Goldman Sachs Group Inc. (GS) urging them to shun American and its Direct Connect system, Yetter said.
+The reservation service contacted travel agencies and longtime American corporate clients, including Goldman Sachs Group Inc. (GS:US) urging them to shun American and its Direct Connect system, Yetter said.
 Then, in late 2010 and early 2011, Sabre began biasing search results against American data, he added.